riscv-software-src/riscof/docs/source/plugins.rst

 To enable the above actions the `build` function provides the following arguments to the user:

-1. `isa_spec`: This argument holds the path to the validated ISA config YAML.
+1. `isa_yaml`: This argument holds the path to the validated ISA config YAML.
 This can be used to extract various fields from the YAML (e.g. ISA) and configure the DUT accordingly.
-2. `platform_spec`: This argument holds the path to the validated PLATFORM config YAML and can be used similarly as above.
+2. `platform_yaml`: This argument holds the path to the validated PLATFORM config YAML and can be used similarly as above.

 Some of the parameters of interest that can be captured in this stage using the isa yaml are: